stryngs/airpwn-ng/README.md

 	- What if the user isn't browsing the vulnerable site at the point in time which you are sniffing?
 	- Wait, you say I can't force your browser to do something?
 I sure can if you have cookies stored...

+Features
+---

+- Inject to all visible clients (a.k.a Broadcast Mode)
+- Inject on both open networks and WEP/WPA protected networks
+- Targeted injection with -t MAC:ADDRESS [MAC:ADDRESS]
+- Gather all visible cookies (Broadcast Mode)
+- Gather cookies for specific websites (--websites websites_list.txt)
+	- In this scenario, airpwn-ng will auto-generate invisible iframes for injection that trigger the request for each website in websites_list.txt
+	- [BETA] Can be used with --covert flag that attempts to inject a big iframe with the real requested website along with the generated invisible iframes.
+If successful, the victim should get no indication of compromise.
+This is still beta and doesn't work with all websites.

 How do we do it?
 ---